-Easy Ways Keep Heat from Escaping Your Elmhurst Home01/15/2016When it gets cold in Elmhurst, the last thing you want to have to be worried about is maintaining a comfortable home.
-Ideally, it would be mindless and you'd be relaxing on the couch taking in the toasty warmth of your home and not thinking twice about what's going on outside.
-Of course it may not be that straightforward, and there are a handful of things that could be occurring in your home that could end up with you setting up furnace repair or trying to figure out why your bill is so high.
-There are a host of causes for a surge in your energy expenses, but these are three of the more common ones we usually hear about at Alan Heating Air Conditioning, Inc..
-Heat is getting out through the glass of your windows - when hot air comes in to contact with cold glass on your windows, that air loses some of its heat.
+Easy Ways Keep Heat from Escaping Your Elmhurst Home Posted January 15, 2016 When it gets cold in Elmhurst, the last thing you want to have to be worried about is keeping a comfortable home.
+Ideally, it would be mindless and you'd be relaxing on the couch taking in the toasty warmth of your home and not thinking twice about what's taking place outside.
+Of course it may not be that straightforward, and there are a handful of things that could be occurring in your home that could end up with you setting up furnace repair or trying to determine why your bill is so high.
+There are a host of causes for a surge in your energy expenses, but these are three of the more common ones we usually hear about at Alan Energy Services Air Conditioning and Heating Company.
+Heat is going out through the glass of your windows - when hot air comes in to contact with cold glass on your windows, that air loses some of its heat.
 To help lessen the effect that the glass has on your comfortable home, make sure you're closing your drapes during the evening hours and only opening drapes on windows getting light during the day.
-Lack of attic insulation - if your home is older, there's a chance that it doesn't have enough insulation.
-Of course this means you could be losing heat through your attic, which then makes your furnace work harder, and could eventually lead to the need for a furnace repair.
+Lack of attic insulation - if your home is older, there's a chance that it lacks insulation.
+Of course this means you might be losing heat through your attic, which in-turn makes your furnace work harder, and could eventually lead to the need for a furnace repair.
 You can easily check if you have enough insulation by looking in your attic to see if the insulation is below or even with the joists.
 If it is, you probably need more insulation.
-Gaps in windows and doors - sometimes these gaps are more obvious and visible to the naked eye or substantial enough to feel drafts coming in, but sometimes that may not be the situation.
-Take a closer look at all of your windows and doors to figure out whether you need to add weather stripping to close up those gaps.
-Just like it is with attic insulation, window and door gaps could make your furnace work harder, potentially increasing the chance that you'll need furnace repair.
-We hope these few tips can help you identify any problem-spaces in your home that could be inhibiting the comfort of your home.
-If you have any questions about furnaces, furnace repair or other ways to combat heat-loss, give us a call at 630-833-1100 or arrange an appointment with us online.
+Gaps in windows and doors - sometimes these gaps are more apparent and visible to the naked eye or substantial enough to feel drafts coming in, but sometimes that may not be the situation.
+Take a closer look at all of your windows and doors to figure out whether you need to add weather stripping to take care of those gaps.
+Just like it is with attic insulation, window and door gaps could make your furnace run more, potentially increasing the chance that you'll need furnace repair.
+We hope these few tips can help you uncover any problem-spaces in your home that could be inhibiting the comfort of your home.
+If you have any questions about furnaces, furnace repair or other ways to reduce heat-loss, give us a ring at 630-570-0252.